archondigital/archondigital.github.io/_posts/2010-04-29-webfaction-hosting-sucks.md

 ---
+published: true
-title: Webfaction, Hosting that Sucks
+post_title: Webfaction, Hosting that Sucks
 author: Jon Cuevas
 excerpt: "After 10 months of hosting under Webfaction, I'd like to give some insight and clarify a few points on as to why Webfaction sucks."
 layout: post